-My brain is a magnificent machine.
+The brain is a magnificent machine.
 It has the ability to remember and create, to learn and inspire.
 But just like my mobile phone, it usually occupies itself with images of cats, click-bait articles or an obscure children’s theme song pulled from the depths of my childhood that even I don’t remember fully but will uncontrollably hum for the next three days.

 And that’s not all my fault.
-I constantly try to keep it stimulated and primed to learn by reading the newspaper to it, encouraging it to learn new languages, reading stimulating books and taking it for walks to forests and other calming environments.
+I constantly try to keep it stimulated and primed to learn by reading the newspaper to it, encouraging it to learn new languages, reading thought provoking literature and even taking it for walks to forests and other idyllic natural spots.

 1. When I’m showering

 Oh yeah, this is nice.
 It’s warm, you can have a bit of a sing-song, all the stress of the day can melt away.
 That’s right.
 Wash you hair.
 Let the water flow over you.
 You’ve waited all day for this.
 Go on.
 Close your eyes.

 But not for too long because, you know, demons.
-Demons that live in the bathroom, in the mirror or behind the shower curtain and are waiting specifically for you to close your eyes before they attack because that’s how that works.
+Demons that live in the bathroom, in the mirror or behind the shower curtain and have been waiting specifically for you to close your eyes before they attack because that’s how that works.